 As the world leader in Oral Care, Colgate has always been at the forefront of initiatives that improve the oral health condition.
 With an objective to increase Oral Care awareness, Colgate-Palmolive spearheaded Oral Health Month (OHM), an annual initiative dedicated to spreading oral health and hygiene awareness throughout the world.
 Since its inception in 1998, the initiative has successfully reached out to millions of people across countries.

 The oral health condition among Indians is worse than other countries.
 A survey, recently conducted by IMRB International for Colgate-Palmolive (India) Limited reveals the following:

 In India, Colgate-Palmolive in partnership with Indian Dental Association (IDA) has been conducting Oral Health Month since 2004 covering a wide spectrum of activities designed to spread oral health awareness and good oral hygiene practices.

-In the year 2013, Oral Health month was spread across 1200 towns with a total of 30,000 dentists participating in the program.
-The two-month long oral care awareness drive covered in-clinic free dental check-ups, school contact program, free dental check-ups in mobile dental vans, retailers outreach program and many more such activities to engage 5 million consumers.
+In 2014, we took Oral Health Month to 1300+ towns with a total of 35,000 dentists with the theme of a Pledge for a Cavity Free Future.
+The two-month long oral care awareness drive covered in-clinic free dental check-ups, school contact programs, free dental check-ups in mobile dental vans, retailers outreach program and many more such activities to engage more than 5.5 million consumers.